 Elaine P. Snowden Astronomy School

-The Elaine P. Snowden Astronomy School is a six-day event for Year 13 students interested in studying Astronomy or Physics at university.
+The Elaine P. Snowden Astronomy School is a programme for Year 13 students interested in studying Astronomy or Physics at university.

 Places are limited to 20 participants each year.
 Applications from Year 13 students are favoured, but we will consider applications from exceptional Year 12 students.